hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/150_the_influence.md

 yours?"
 She replied in her own language, "Praise the Lord!
 By the mercy of God, I am a Mussulman."
 And then I asked a Hindu, "What is your religion?"
 He plainly replied, "I am a Hindu."
-I remember that grand word of the Katha Upanishad — Shraddhâ or marvellous faith.
-An instance of Shraddha can be found in the life of Nachiketâ.
+I remember that grand word of the Katha Upanishad — Shraddhā or marvellous faith.
+An instance of Shraddha can be found in the life of Nachiketā.
 To preach the doctrine of Shraddha or genuine faith is the mission of my life.
 Let me repeat to you that this faith is one of the potent factors of humanity and of all religions.
 First, have faith in yourselves.
 Know that though one may be a little bubble and another may be a mountain-high wave, yet behind both the bubble and the wave there is the infinite ocean.
 Therefore there is hope for every one.
 There is salvation for every one.
-Every one must sooner or later get rid of the bonds of Mâyâ.
+Every one must sooner or later get rid of the bonds of Māyā.
 This is the first thing to do.
 Infinite hope begets infinite aspiration.
 If that faith comes to us, it will bring back our national life as it was in the days of Vyasa and Arjuna — the days when all our sublime doctrines of